 Another minor complaint is that the tool tends to scratch and dent easily.

-Overall, though, this is a great option for anyone looking for a versatile and relatively expensive myofascial release tool for home use.
+Overall, though, this is a great option for anyone looking for a versatile and relatively inexpensive myofascial release tool for home use.

 2. Myofascial Releaser Ellipse Pro